Shares steady, yen slides after US issues tariff letters

 PHOTO

-TOKYO - Global stocks were flat to marginally higher on Tuesday, as investors took in their stride the latest twist in U.S. President Donald Trump's tariff roll-out, while the yen slid on 25% duties facing Japanese goods.
+Global stocks were flat to marginally higher on Tuesday, as investors took in their stride the latest twist in U.S. President Donald Trump's tariff roll-out, while the yen slid on planned 25% duties on goods from Japan.

-Trump sent letters to 14 countries on Monday, including top Asian trade partners such as Japan and South Korea, unveiling sharply higher tariffs on imports into the United States.
+Trump sent letters to 14 countries on Monday, including major Asian trading partners such as Japan and South Korea, saying they face sharply higher tariffs on imports into the United States from a new deadline of August 1.

-However, market reaction has broadly been guarded, compared to the sharp declines witnessed in the aftermath of "Liberation Day" three months ago, on expectations that countries would strive to seal trade deals with the United States before the new August 1 deadline.
+However, market reaction has broadly been guarded, compared to the sharp declines witnessed in the aftermath of Trump's sweeping tariff announcement three months ago, on expectations that countries would strive to seal trade deals with the United States before the new deadline.

-Europe's STOXX 600 wavered near the unchanged mark and the euro firmed 0.4% as sources said the monetary union will not be receiving a letter setting out higher tariffs and that the EU could reach a trade deal by Wednesday.
+Europe's STOXX 600 index wavered near the unchanged mark and the euro firmed 0.1% as sources said the European Union will not be receiving a letter setting out higher tariffs and that the EU could reach a trade deal by Wednesday.

 "While a comprehensive trade deal is unlikely before the deadline, there is cautious optimism that a preliminary agreement can be reached to avert the immediate imposition of higher tariffs," Daniela Hathorn, a senior market analyst at Capital.com said.